Dr. Graham Williams

 I would be happy to supervise students with an interest in any area of my research expertise.

 I am strongly committed to sharing experience and expertise with the wider public and have featured as a speaker on BBC Radio Scotland, and worked with National Trust volunteers at Hardwick Hall as part of my role in the AHRC Letters of Bess of Hardwick Project.
+I have also spoken about areas of my research at public events such as Sheffield's annual Festival of the Mind.

 Articles and Chapters